-Lisa Sperber is counsel in Parker Poe's Banking & Capital Markets practice group.
-Lisa represents institutional lenders, servicers, finance companies, and borrowers in a variety of financing transactions.
+Lisa Sperber represents institutional lenders, servicers, finance companies, and borrowers in a variety of financing transactions.
 She has also advised clients on entity formation, title insurance defense, foreclosures, and bankruptcy.

-Lisa is also experienced serving clients in the real estate industry.
+Lisa is also experienced serving clients in the development services industry.
+She has worked on both the lender and borrower side of multiple commercial real estate acquisitions and construction projects.
 She has represented commercial mortgage-backed securities (CMBS) lenders, managing defeasance transactions of varying complexity, often in expedited timelines.

 In addition, Lisa maintains an active pro bono practice through which she has, among other things, helped abused or neglected children acquire special immigrant juvenile status.
 Outside of work, she co-organizes a networking group of professional women and has climbed Mount Kilimanjaro to raise money for the End Polio initiative.

 Prior to joining Parker Poe, she was an attorney with one of the 50 largest law firms in the U.S. She is also the past owner of a small law firm that helped close residential, real estate-owned (REO), and commercial transactions for clients in the Charlotte area.